rparin/Hello-Dog/README.md

 ## Credits

-The purpose of my application is to deepen my understanding of back-end development, with a particular focus on Spring Boot.
+I created this branch to deepen my understanding of back-end development, with a particular focus on Spring Boot.
 Through this project, I learned about Spring Boot concepts such as beans, annotations, testing, and mock beans.
 I also explored foundational back-end principles, including n-tier architecture, dependency injection, inversion of control, data transfer objects (DTO), and model creation, all of which contribute to better software design and maintainability.
 For deployment purposes, I touched upon Docker and Docker Compose for efficient container management and deployment.

 ## License